locustio/locust/docs/installation.rst

 Bleeding edge version
 ---------------------
-For those who absolutely need some feature not yet part of a release
+For those who absolutely need some feature not yet part of a release:

 .. code-block:: console